CodeTrickz/server_OK/readme.md

 - data/PrevChecks.json
 - reports/server_status_report.html
 - reports/report_template.html
+- requirements.txt
+- repository.txt
   server_ok.py is the main script: to run use python server_ok.py argument help : python server_ok.py -h

 do pip install ping3 in terminal otherwise the code won't work do pip install rich to use terminal colors

+every requirement can you find in requirements.txt

+link to the repository: https://github.com/CodeTrickz/server_OK